 - Act like everything is ok.
 Now, I am not telling you to avoid your emotions.
 Trust me, I get it.
 But, the way you can make everything OK is by acting OK.
 By making a conscious choice to be OK with your situation, you just may start to feel OK.
 (It’s a counseling concept called cognitive dissonance).

 - Accept that everything is not Pinterest perfect.
 Images on Pinterest and other social media platforms are made to be shared and the way that this is done is to make them look perfect and pretty.
 The thing is, that may be real for a few teachers, but it is not really for 99% of the teachers out there.
-I never had a Pinterest perfect classroom, just the same as my house and our meals are not Pinterest perfect.
+I never had a Pinterest-perfect classroom, just the same as my house, and our meals are not Pinterest-perfect.
 Just remember to keep it all in perspective.

 - Avoid toxic people and situations.
 If you have anxiety, it is SO important for you to surround yourself with people who uplift you.
-My anxiety is mostly based around having the time to do everything and if I am wasting my time on things (or people) that are bringing me down it is not healthy.
+My anxiety is mostly based on having the time to do everything and if I am wasting my time on things (or people) that are bringing me down it is not healthy.
 I make a conscious effort to surround myself with others who uplift me and you should too.
 Now, I understand that sometimes you are forced to work with people who are not the most positive, but you can make the choice.

 - Talk to a professional if you need.
 There is NOTHING wrong with getting counseling for professional reasons.
 I have been there and it can help HUGELY.